Dani3184/FunctionGenerator/README.md

 This project implements a digital waveform generator based on a Direct Digital Synthesis (DDS) architecture.
 It generates multiple waveforms with programmable frequency and amplitude using an 8-bit control input.

+## Clock
+The design is intended to operate at a 50 MHz system clock.

 ## Features
 - Generates:
   - Sine wave (LUT-based)